 Proper instrumentation is required to service electrical controls.
 The control in this furnace is equipped with a Status Code LED (Light-Emitting Diode) to aid in installation, servicing, and troubleshooting.
 Status codes can be viewed at the indicator in blower door.
-The amber furnace control LED is either ON continuously, rapid flashing, or a code composed of 2 digits.
+The amber furnace control LED is either ON, flashing a heartbeat, off or a code composed of 1 or 2 digits.
 The first digit is the number of short flashes, the second digit is the number of long flashes.

-For an explanation of status codes, refer to service label located on control door or Fig. 59, and the troubleshooting guide which can be obtained from your distributor.
+For an explanation of status codes, refer to service label located on control door or Fig. 64, and the troubleshooting guide which can be obtained from your distributor.